Possession of assured agricultural occupancies

 Grounds are either mandatory or discretionary.
 The court must make an outright order for possession if the landlord can prove a mandatory ground.
 It may only make a possession order on a discretionary ground if it is reasonable to do so.

+Ground 16 allows a landlord to regain possession if they let a property for the tenant's employment and that employment ends.
 This exception is important as the aim of agricultural protection is to prevent the eviction of agricultural workers from tied accommodation when their employment ends.

 The ground is not available while the agricultural occupancy lasts.
-If the occupancy ceases to be an assured agricultural occupancy ground 16 is available to the landlord.
+If the occupancy ceases to be an assured agricultural occupancy, ground 16 is available to the landlord.
 For example, if the occupier assigns the occupancy to someone who has not worked in agriculture for two years.

 Landlord's notice to the agricultural occupier